 'Theater with intent'

 The event was an American Psychiatric Association panel on the role of psychiatry for gay people in which Kameny and Gittings were invited to participate.
-The masked man, a psychiatrist then known only as Dr. H. Anonymous, famously spoke, with a voice changer, to his colleagues about being gay.
+The masked man — a psychiatrist then known only as Dr. H. Anonymous — famously spoke with a voice changer to his fellow mental health professionals about being gay.
 Gittings and Lahusen had written letters and made phone calls, searching for someone like Dr. H., who later identified himself as Dr. John Fryer, to join the panel.
 They smuggled him into the event through back corridors.

 At the time, even in the wake of the 1969 Stonewall riots, homosexuality was a diagnosable illness listed in the first two editions of the APA's "Diagnostic and Statistical Manual of Mental Disorders," often referred to as the "DSM."
 Kameny and Gittings, with Lahusen by her side, had challenged mainstream medical thinking about being gay before, but the panel, thanks to Dr. H, was "theater with intent," Baim said.

 "It was practical because the diagnosis was used as a reason to keep people out of government jobs or the military or private industry or having custody of their children," she explained.
 "The APA was an excuse that was legitimate because the APA was a legitimate organization."

 In advance of the panel, Gittings and Kameny handed out a statement called, "Gay, Proud and Healthy" and set up a display with the same title.
 The following year, in 1973, the APA voted to remove homosexuality from the "DSM."